The last few years I’ve noticed something a little uncanny. I’m stuck in a time loop.

 How Do I Break the Loop?

 In the movie, Phil didn’t break the loop until he had a perfect day.
-So I’m guessing I won’t break the loop unless I have a perfect year?
+So I’m guessing I’ll be stuck in a time loop indefinitely unless I have a perfect year?

 That goal is impossible, of course.